Choosing an Event Photographer - What Actually Matters

 Consistency in real conditions

-Not perfect, but consistent enough to feel like they belong to the same event, not separate moments captured under different conditions.
-The question is not how good one image is, but how well the whole set holds together.
+Not perfect, but consistent enough to feel like they belong to the same event - not separate moments captured under different circumstances.

 During the event: